-- In a small (3.5 qt crock pot here) dump one 48 oz jar great northern beans (undrained), 8 oz of salsa, 3 cups of shredded chicken, 2 teaspoon cumin and 8 oz of pepper jack cheese (cubed).
+- In a small (3.5 qt minimum) crock pot, pour one 48 oz jar of great northern beans (undrained), 8 oz of salsa, 3 cups of shredded chicken, 2 teaspoon cumin, and 8 oz of pepper jack cheese (cubed).

 - Add a 14 oz can of chicken broth if you want a normal thick chili.
 Leave it out for extra thick.
 Stir very well.

 - Get your chicken anywhere you want.
-See raw chicken option below.
+See the raw chicken option below.

 - Adjust the heat by the type of salsa, and you can use Monterey Cheese instead of Monterrey Jake Cheese.
 You can also adjust the cumin to taste.